Careers

 - Assist students in creating clinical learning objectives for their respective community placements that are reflective of course outcomes, clinical practice expectations and students’ level of learning.

-- Assist in the delivery of a primary skills lab and simulations for students, in collaboration with faculty (Three - hour primary skills lab on Friday September 6th, 2024; simulation hours / dates / times TBC).
+- Assist in the delivery of a three-hour primary skills lab for students, in collaboration with faculty (Monday January 6th, 2025 – times to be confirmed).

 - Encourage an inquiring, theory, and evidence - based approach to nursing practice.